JT Group Limited: JT Fibre

 JT Fibre is a fibre to the home service, was initiated with a budget of £41.5m with £20m provided by the States of Jersey.
 The first homes were connected in February 2012.
 The project ran into difficulties in 2013 due to a dispute between JT and contractors and JT established a new subsidiary to take the programme forward.
 In November 2015, JT admitted that the project was behind schedule and could finish three years after its 2016 completion deadline.
 In January 2017, JT announced that the work was 70% complete.
 The project was delayed as the result of services having to be provided to additional new homes that had been built since the project began.

 In 2018, JT announced that thanks to the completion of its full-fibre network, Jersey had become the first jurisdiction in the world where 100 percent of broadband users were on its fibre network.
 The JT Fibre project began in 2012 with a budget of £41.5m, of which £20m was provided by the Government of Jersey.
 The first properties were connected in February 2012, but the project ran into difficulties with JT defending the progress after criticism in the States Assembly.
 JT has laid over 3,000 km of individual fibre-optic cable to over 45,000 homes and businesses providing access, regardless of means, to the whole Island.

 In January 2020, JT announced it was doubling broadband speeds from 250 Mbit/s to 500 Mbit/s for all subscribers.
-In March, following discussions with Digital Jersey and other telecom operators, JT increased speeds to 1Gbit/s at no extra cost as part of measures to contain the spread of COVID-19.
+In March, following discussions with Digital Jersey and other telecom operators, JT increased speeds to 1 Gbit/s at no extra cost as part of measures to contain the spread of COVID-19.

 As of 2021, JT has the fastest network in the world.